d-exclaimation/pioneer/Documentation/guides/getting-started/setup.md

 )
 ```

-At least before Xcode 13.2 is out, where these feetures are being brought to older versions as well.
+At least until Xcode 13.2 is fully fleshed out, where these features are being brought to older versions as well.

 !!!